Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 This is done in cases of end-stage liver disease.

 Patients with severe and persistent upper gastrointestinal hemorrhage have higher morbidity and mortality rate.

 Almost 90% of patients with cirrhosis develop varices.

-First episode of variceal hemorrhage carried mortality of 30-50%.
+The first episode of variceal hemorrhage carries a mortality of 30-50%.

 Patients with a known diagnosis of esophageal varices have a 30% chance of variceal bleeding within the first year after the diagnosis.

-Patients who bleeds once, carries 60-80% chance of rebleeding within 1 year of first episode.
+Patients who bleed once carry a 60-80% chance of rebleeding within 1 year of the first episode.